 All the compiled contracts can be used, just like in development & test, front-end code, or during script migration.

-After each command, your contract will be re-loaded.
+After each command, the contract is re-loaded.
 After invoking the

 migrate--resetcommand, you can immediately use the new address and binary.

-Every returned command's promise will automatically be logged.
+Every returned command's promise is automatically logged.
 There is no need to use

 then(), which simplifies the command.